 Northwest is pleased to announce that we are participating in the Main Street Lending Program.
 The Federal Reserve established the Main Street Lending Program to support lending to small and medium-sized businesses that were in sound financial condition before the onset of the COVID-19 pandemic.

-We are here to support Businesses located in Washington, DC Metro area.
+We are here to support businesses located in the Washington, DC Metro area.
 If you are interested in more information, or would like to apply for funding, please contact us at MainStreet@nwfcu.org or visit the Federal Reserve's Main Street Lending webpage.

 *Small businesses and eligible nonprofit organizations, Veterans organizations, and Tribal businesses described in the Small Business Act, as well as individuals who are self-employed or are independent contractors, are eligible if they also meet program size standards.